Inverness and other attractions steeped in history

 Inverness-Fort Augustus – 2 hrs 45 mins.

-The Castle and the Cathedral are the main hotspots in Inverness, the Highlands’ capital.
+1 – The Castle and the Cathedral are the main hotspots in Inverness, the most important city in the Highlands.

 At present, the castle hosts the Sheriff Court and it’s thus not open to the public, except for the grounds and the North Tower.
 From the rooftop, you can enjoy a spectacular 360° view over the town and the river, especially at sunset.
 A short walk uphill to get there from the city centre is worth the experience.
 (Entrance fee: £ 5; check for opening times)